Ernst Toller: Life and career

-The noted authors Max Weber and Thomas Mann testified on Toller's behalf when he was tried for his part in the revolution.
-He was sentenced to five years in prison and served his sentence in the prisons of Stadelheim, Neuburg and Eichstätt.
-From February 1920 until his release, he did most of his time in the fortress of Niederschönenfeld, where he spent 149 days in solitary confinement and 24 days on hunger strike.
+The authors Max Weber and Thomas Mann testified on Toller's behalf when he was tried for his part in the revolution.
+He was sentenced to five years in prison and served his sentence in Stadelheim, Neuburg, and Eichstätt.
+From February 1920 until his release, he spent most of his time in the fortress of Niederschönenfeld, where he spent 149 days in solitary confinement and 24 days on hunger strike.